 Squash bugs are one of the more damaging insect pests on all types of squash.
 As the adults and juveniles feed, they inject a toxin into the plant that causes it to wilt and die back.
 Look for the adults on the backside of the squash leaves, often accompanied by clusters of small, oval, orange eggs.
 Their offspring look quite different from the adults, more spider-like.
 Both the adult and nymphs can be hand-picked off the undersides of the squash leaves and drowned in a bucket of soapy water.
 The eggs can then be gently scratched off and disposed of in the same way.

 Squash vine borers are native to the eastern portion of the United States.
 The adults look like a wasp but are actually a type of moth.
 They hover around in the late spring to early summer looking for a likely squash upon which to deposit their eggs.
 The resulting offspring hatch within a few weeks.
-These caterpillars enter the stem of the squash and feed on it for 4-6 weeks until the plant dies.
+These caterpillars enter the stem of the squash and feed on it for four to six weeks until the plant dies.
 Again, these pests can be handpicked if they’re not too severely damaged.
 Slit the stem of the plant carefully and remove the grub by hand.

 If just the thought of hand-picking grosses you out, a better plan of attack is to thwart the adults.
 Use row covers, a non-woven fabric cover, to keep the adults from laying their eggs.
 They can be tacked down if you prefer or just draped over the plants where they can be easily removed for watering purposes.

 There are also other ways of protecting zucchini plants from insect marauders.
 Some folks place small strips or squares of aluminum foil around the base of the plants to repel squash bugs.

 Diatomaceous earth can also be used.
 It is made up of the skeletal remains of minuscule sea creatures and although it looks powdery, it will actually cut up the soft bodies of insects.